-"The remuneration of directors and executives should be transparent, fair and reasonable."
+"The remuneration of Directors and executives should be transparent, fair and reasonable."

-- 5.1 The Board is committed to the policy that remuneration of Directors and Officers/Executives should be transparent, fair and reasonable.
+5.1 The Board is committed to the policy that remuneration of Directors and Officers/Executives should be transparent, fair and reasonable.
 The Board's Remuneration Policy for Directors is that Directors' fees in aggregate must be formally approved by shareholders.
 The total fee pool available for Directors is \$875,000 approved by shareholders at the 21 October 2005 Annual Meeting.
 There are no retirement or 'special exertion' benefits paid or available for Directors.
-In compliance with NZX Code Recommendation 5.1, the statutory disclosures section in the 2023 Annual Report lists the Company's Directors' actual remuneration including any Board Committee fees paid.
+In compliance with NZX Code Recommendation 5.1, the remuneration report section in the 2024 Annual Report lists the Company's Directors' actual remuneration including any Board Committee fees paid.
 There are no performance incentives for any Directors.
 The Board has not elected to create a performance-based Equity Security Compensation Plan.
-Further the Board supports Directors investing a portion of their Directors' remuneration in purchasing shares in the Company but it does not consider this should be mandatory. - 5.2 The Board considers that it partially complies with NZX Code Recommendation 5.2, being that PGG Wrightson's policy for remuneration of Officers outlines the relative weightings of remuneration components and relevant performance criteria.
+Further the Board supports Directors in shares in the Company but this is a personal decision for Directors.

+- 5.2 The Board considers that it partially complies with NZX Code Recommendation 5.2, being that PGG Wrightson's policy for remuneration of Officers outlines the relative weightings of remuneration components and relevant performance criteria.
 Directors' remuneration does not have performance criteria attached to it.
-All executive officer remuneration incentives align with financial and non-financial performance measures relating to PGG Wrightson's objectives and are compatible with PGG Wrightson's risk management policies and systems. - 5.3 In compliance with NZX Code Recommendation 5.3, the remuneration arrangements in place for the Chief Executive Officer during the year ended 30 June 2023 including disclosure of the base salary, short-term incentive and the performance criteria used to determine performance-based payments, are outlined on page 122 of the 2023 Annual Report.
+All Executive Officer remuneration incentives align with financial and non-financial performance measures relating to PGG Wrightson's objectives and are compatible with PGG Wrightson's risk management policies and systems. - 5.3 In compliance with NZX Code Recommendation 5.3, the remuneration arrangements in place for the Chief Executive Officer during the year ended 30 June 2024 including disclosure of the base salary, short-term incentive and the performance criteria used to determine performance-based payments, are outlined on page 105 of the 2024 Annual Report.